DIY Co-ed Baby Shower Ideas

 All you need for this game is a roll of ribbon or string, scissors and the mom-to-be.
 Have each guest cut a piece of ribbon the length they think will wrap around her belly perfectly.
 Take turns measuring around her belly and the person with the closest length wins.
-Download the blue game instruction cards, download the green game instruction cards or download the pink game instruction cards.
+Download the free game instruction cards to match your party's theme: BLUE, GREEN or PINK.

-Have each guest bring a baby photo of themselves.
-Post the photos on a board along with a printed number.
+Have each guest bring a baby photo of themselves, then post the photos on a board along with a printed number.
 Throughout the shower, guests can study the board and take a guess at who is in each photo.
-Guest with the most correct guesses wins.
-Download the numbers to tag each photo and then download the game cards.
+The guest with the most correct guesses wins.
+Download the numbers to tag each photo, the game sheets and the game instruction card.

-Print a banner that spells out the baby's name, congratulations or other sentiment.
-Hang up the banner seated guests can see it.
+Print a banner that spells out the baby's name, congratulations or other sentiment and hang it up where seated guests can see it.
 Give each guest a piece of paper and pen to write down as many words as they can using only the letters used for the banner.
 Give them two minutes to make their list.
 The guest with the most words wins.
 Download our free alphabet pennants to match your party's theme: BLUE, GREEN or PINK, then download the instruction card following the links in the first slide of this gallery.

 6. Don’t Forget the Guest’s Family